Adam McGibbon: Early life and education

 McGibbon was born in Belfast in 1988 and attended Lagan College, Northern Ireland’s first integrated school, and Queen’s University Belfast.
-At university, he joined the Green Party in Northern Ireland and founded the Green Party’s youth wing at the university, and the South Belfast branch of the party.
-He was the party’s candidate in Belfast South in the 2010 United Kingdom General Election, and was the youngest candidate in Northern Ireland at that election.
-The Greens' Clare Bailey later won the corresponding Northern Ireland Assembly seat.

 He was a two-term Vice President of Queen’s University Belfast Students’ Union and member of the Regional Executive of the National Union of Students – Union of Students in Ireland.
 He was a leader in the 2010-11 student campaign that stopped tuition fee increases at Northern Irish universities.
 As of 2020, this campaign had saved Northern Ireland university students £1 billion in tuition fees compared to English students.

+Green Party

+McGibbon joined the Green Party in Northern Ireland at university, founding the party's youth wing at Queen's University Belfast, and the South Belfast branch of the party.
+He was the party’s candidate in Belfast South in the 2010 United Kingdom General Election, and was the youngest candidate in Northern Ireland at that election.
+The Greens' Clare Bailey later won the corresponding Northern Ireland Assembly seat.